mcmire/steering-behaviors-demos/README.md

 pretty outdated, having been written in an age where Java and C++ were prevalent.
 These days, browsers can do a lot of things thanks to JavaScript.

-I wanted to learn the magic behind these behaviors and to bring them to life in a way that anyone could access them.
+With this in mind, I wanted to learn the magic behind these behaviors and to bring them to life in a way that anyone could access them.

 ## Overview

-While this project is a work in progress at the moment, the hope is that the techniques on display here will eventually include:
+While this project is a work in progress at the moment, the hope is that the techniques on display here will eventually include the following behaviors:

 * Seeking
 * Fleeing